What Is Wi-Fi 7? Learn About the Latest Wi-Fi Standard

 Speed

-Wi-Fi 7 will reach speeds up to 30 Gbps, a substantial leap from Wi-Fi 6’s maximum of 9.6 Gbps.
-Wi-Fi 7 will achieve these enhanced speeds through more efficient data encoding and wider channel bandwidths.
+Wi-Fi 7 reaches speeds exceeding 40 Gbps, a substantial leap from Wi-Fi 6’s maximum of 9.6 Gbps.
+Wi-Fi 7 achieves these enhanced speeds through more efficient data encoding and wider channel bandwidths.

 Frequency Bands